Do you like growing your own vegetables and fruits?

 The cucumbers are now flowing fingers crossed they will start to produce cucumbers soon.

-Yellow cucumber like to climb therefore I have put canes to support them.
+Yellow cucumber are climbers therefore I have put canes to support them.

 I am also growing carrots, I also started growing carrots this year from seeds.